A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Numerical simulation setting

+All our experiments are coded with Pytorch, and performed on an NVIDIA GeForce RTX 2080 Ti.
+To evaluate the proposed uncertainty quantification framework, we use \eqref{eq:model} as a simplified model of Fourier Magnetic Resonance (MR) imaging as well as of the Computed Tomography (CT) imaging.
+In particular, for the MR imaging tasks we consider the pre-processed and annotated real-valued images from the BRATS21 dataset \cite{BRATS1, BRATS3, BRATS2}, cropped to dimension $N = 128 \times 128$.
+For the CT imaging tasks, we use the standard Shepp-Logan phantom, rescaled to dimensions \(120 \times 120\), as well as realistic CT scans from the Cancer Genome Atlas Lung Adenocarcinoma (TCGA-LUAD) data collection \cite{albertina2016cancer}, of dimension $N = 512 \times 512$.

-\section{An Inpainting CNN}
+\subsection{An Inpainting CNN}

-\subsection{Proposed network architecture}
+\paragraph{Proposed network architecture}

-A wealth of architectures and training regimes are available to perform image inpainting~\cite{pconv, ShiftNet, Yu19}.
+A wealth of architectures and training regimes are available in the literature to perform image inpainting~\cite{pconv, ShiftNet, Yu19}.
 In this work, due to the form of Algorithm~\ref{alg:PD_Fix} that requires to differentiate $h$ (and hence the NN $\Gc$) at each iteration, we propose to use a CNN with fairly simple architecture.
 In particular, we choose $\Gc$ to be a modified DnCNN, which contains both convolutions and gated convolutions~\cite{Yu19, ZZCMZ17}.
-The architecture is depicted in Figure~\ref{fig:myGatedDnCNN}.
-It is divided into an initial block of $5$ standard convolutional layers and a second block of $5$ gated convolutional layers, each with $128 \times 5\times 5$ filters.
-The network $\Gc$ takes as an input both the mask $\Mb$ and an image $\xb$ to be inpainted, in the area identified by the mask.
-The output is an inpainted image satisfying $\Mb^c \Gc (\xb) = \Mb^c \xb$ and such that $\Mb \Gc(\xb)$ corresponds to an inpainted version of $\Mb \xb$.

 Gated convolutions are modified convolutional layers allowing for inpainting holes of any shape and without specifying those pixels to be inpainted \cite{Yu19}.
-Where a standard convolution is computed with respect to the uniform measure, a gated convolution is a convolution that is computed with respect to a measure which is itself computed by a learnable convolutional layer, and depends on the input variable.
-The non-uniform measure is constrained to take values in $C=[0,1]$ and can be interpreted as a level of trust for each pixel.
+While a standard convolution is computed by weighting all pixels in the receptive field equally, a gated convolution is a convolution that is modulated by non-uniform pixel weightings, via a learnable gating mechanism.
+Specifically, for each gated convolution, depending on both the spatial location and feature channel of the input, a gating map with values in $[0,1]$ is learned.
+This gating map is used to adaptively scale the convolution outputs, reflecting how much each pixel should be trusted.

-We propose a DnCNN-based architecture, split into two blocks: a first denoising block to improve robustness, and a second block using gated convolutions aiming to perform the inpainting operation.
+The proposed modified DnCNN network $\Gc$ takes as an input both the mask $\Mb$ and an image $\xb$ to be inpainted, in the area identified by the mask.
+In particular, we want $\Gc$ to satisfy Definition~\ref{def:inp-op}, so the output image $ \Gc(\xb)$ corresponds to an inpainted version of $\Mb \xb$ and should satisfy $\Mb^c \Gc (\xb) = \Mb^c \xb$.
+The proposed architecture, depicted in Figure~\ref{fig:myGatedDnCNN}, is split into two blocks: a first denoising block to improve robustness, and a second block aiming to perform the inpainting operation.
+The initial denoising block contains $5$ standard convolutional layers, each with $128 \times 5\times 5$ filters.
+The second inpainting block contains $5$ gated convolutional layers, with $128 \times 5\times 5$ filters.

-\subsection{Training procedure}
+\paragraph{Training procedure}